charliejharrison/mac-setup/README.md

 # mac-setup
-Basic setup steps for a new Mac to get it ticking along just hgow I like it.
+Basic setup steps for a new Mac to get it ticking along just how I like it.

 ## System preferences
  - [ ] Trackpad gestures: Mission control swipe up with four fingers, App Exposé swipe down with four fingers